CrowNews.Net

 She’s

-, Old Coyote recalled Clinton saying, I want to take her with me.
+so sweet, Old Coyote recalled Clinton saying, I want to take her with me.

 Taza seemed to be at ease with both candidates.
 Old Coyote, who works at